anthonylangsworth/RayTracer/README.md

 Ray tracing is the practice of generating images by mathematically firing light rays at observing their interaction, such as reflection or refraction.
 Ray tracing produces many of the scenes movies and is finding its way into games, based on the work from companies like NVidia.

+Kevin wrote the code from "Ray Tracing from the Ground Up" in C++ because the processing power of personal computers at the time was limited.
+C++ emphasized efficiency while providing a native object oriented development environment.
+I converted the code C# to leverage C#'s relative brevity and the .Net standard library's features like parallelization and platform independence.

 The goals of this project are to:
 1. Educate me (and hopefully others) on ray tracing concepts and execution.
 2. Create attractive images using light sources, shading, texturing and meshes.
+3. Try new C# features, like the "record" keyword.
-3. NOT be a commercially viable or competitive product.
+4. NOT be a commercially viable or competitive product.
 That would require hardware acceleration and an extensive user interface.
-Either are potential future goals.
+Both are potential future goals but not initially.

-Kevin wrote the code from "Ray Tracing from the Ground Up" in C++ because the processing power of personal computers at the time was limited.
-C++ emphasized efficiency while providing a native object oriented development environment.
-I converted the code C# to leverage C#'s relative brevity and the .Net standard library's features like parallelization and platform independence.

-## Structure
+## Overview

+I developed using C# 10 and Visual Studio 2022 on Windows 11.
+I have not tested in on earlier versions of Visual Studio or other operating systems.

 The ray tracer consists of the following projects:
 1. src/RayTracer: The ray tracing library.
 2. src/Viewer: Generate and display ray traced images using "RayTracer".
 Run this to see the output.
+Look at the constructor in "MainWindow.xaml.cs" for scene construction.
 3. test/RayTracer.Test: Automated tests for the ray tracer, written in NUnit.
 4. tools/SamplerViewer: A visualization for the sample generators.
 Ensuring correct distribution and no outliers is easier visually than mathematically.